Automated Model Tuning for Multifidelity Uncertainty Propagation in Trajectory Simulation: Discussion and Conclusions

 While this study sheds light on the utility of model tuning in a realistic setting, there remain open questions and avenues for improving the viability of such approaches.
 For example, the findings reported here with only two tunable low-fidelity models likely do not reflect the challenges that would be encountered in higher-dimensional model tuning problems.
 When several tunable models are present, the resulting optimization problem gets more complex, but the potential performance improvements likely grow significantly as hand-tuning becomes infeasible.
-In terms of future avenues for algorithmic improvements, developing cost-aware optimization algorithms for solving model tuning would allow the model tuning cost to be prescribed explicitly, rather than approximately through associated parameters (number of iterations and pilot samples).
-Such flexibility would help navigate the tradeoff of estimator cost versus precision with more rigor.
+In terms of future avenues for algorithmic improvements, employing advanced Bayesian optimization algorithms for solving model tuning such as those that are cost-aware \cite{guinet2020paretoefficientacquisitionfunctionscostaware} or more robust to noise \cite{doi:10.1287/ijoc.1080.0314} would help navigate the tradeoff of estimator cost versus precision with more rigor.
 Alternatively, a more dynamic assessment of diminishing returns from model tuning could be used to terminate the model tuning optimization problem, rather than the fixed convergence criteria considered here based on maximum number of iterations.
+Finally, this work adopted online pilot (iterated ACV) \cite{dakota2024} as a simple method to handle unknown model statistics for multifidelity estimation, but more advanced adaptive approaches from recent work \cite{xu2022banditlearningapproachmultifidelityapproximation, coons2025bayesiancovarianceuncertaintyadaptive,dixon2025optimallybalancingexplorationexploitation} could further improve estimator performance.